 - Direct competitors

 - Non-business model competitors

-Remember, once you start going on social media and search engines, there are many companies, organizations, trade publications, conferences, and channel programs writing on topics awfully similar to the topics you want to use to catch your buyers’ attention.
+Remember, once you start going on social media and search engines, many companies, organizations, trade publications, conferences, and channel programs are writing on topics awfully similar to the topics you want to use to catch your buyers’ attention.